 Controversy in his career

-In 1995, the champion was punished to 4 years of suspension from professional bodybuilding following a false allegation charge made by him against the then president of the Federation.
+In 1995, the champion was punished to 4 years of suspension from professional bodybuilding following a false allegation charge made by him.

 This controversy put him out of the circuit for close to 8 years and though he was acquitted of charges, his career never recovered to its former glory from that moment onwards.